-Hostile work environment — when an employer knowingly allows a hostile, offensive, oppressive or intimidating work environment which can adversely affect an employee’s ability to work in the environment.
+Hostile work environment — when an employer knowingly allows a hostile, offensive, oppressive, or intimidating work environment which can adversely affect an employee’s ability to work in the environment.

 True Legal Group Are Strong Advocates for Victims of Sexual Harassment

-True Legal Employment Group has successfully pursued a number of class action and individual lawsuits in cases involving sexual harassment and other employment law violations all throughout the state of California.
+True Legal Employment Group has successfully pursued a number of class action and individual lawsuits, in cases involving sexual harassment and other employment law violations, all throughout the state of California.

 When you hire our employment law firm, we will vigorously seek compensation and justice for you to recover as much damages you deserve.
 No case is too small or too large for our firm to handle.
-Our sexual harassment attorneys are available 7 days a week to speak to you should you request a consultation.
+Our sexual harassment attorneys are available 7 days a week to speak to you in case you request a consultation.

-Contact True Legal For a Free No Obligation Consultation
+Contact True Legal for a Free No Obligation Consultation

 Do you believe you have been unfairly or either physically or verbally sexually harassed in the workplace as a result of your gender or sexual orientation?
 If so, you may have legal grounds for a sexual harassment lawsuit against your employer.
-For an initial consultation with True Legal Employment Group contact our sexual harassment attorneys today or send us an email.
+For an initial consultation with True Legal Employment Group; contact our sexual harassment attorneys today or send us an email.